romueller/gefast/README.md

 The chosen mode influences the fundamental behaviour of **GeFaST** as well as the available parameters.
  * Levenshtein (```lev```): Cluster amplicons based on the number of edit operations in optimal pairwise alignments.
  * Alignment score (```as```): Cluster amplicons based on the score of optimal pairwise alignments.
- * Quality-weighted Levenshtein (```qlev```): Cluster amplicons based on the number of edit operations in optimal pairwise alignments considering the quality scores associated with the sequences.
+ * Quality Levenshtein (```qlev```): Cluster amplicons based on the number of edit operations in optimal pairwise alignments considering the quality scores associated with the sequences.
- * Quality-weighted alignment score (```qas```): Cluster amplicons based on the score of optimal pairwise alignments considering the quality scores associated with the sequences.
+ * Quality alignment score (```qas```): Cluster amplicons based on the score of optimal pairwise alignments considering the quality scores associated with the sequences.
  * Consistency (```cons```): Cluster amplicons using a notion of consistency considering the quality and abundance of amplicons.
  * Dereplication (```derep```): Group amplicons based on exact sequence equality.

 A full description of the available options and more details on the different modes are provided in the manual.
+Moreover, examples of how to run GeFaST in the different modes are shown in the `examples/` subdirectory.

 ## Citation